🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The pie charts below show the methods used by international students when booking online English courses in three different countries in 2009 and 2010.
+The graphs show the residential water use by 5 sections in UK.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All